jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Pukwudgie.md

 RacialMods:
 Languages: Common, Draconic, Infernal
 SQ: change shape (porcupine, beast shape II)
+SpecialAbilities:
+  Spawn Undead (Su): >
-SpecialAbilities: Spawn Undead (Su) Any creature slain by a pukwudgie's poisonous quills rises in 24 hours as a zombie.
+    Any creature slain by a pukwudgie's poisonous quills rises in 24 hours as a zombie.
 Undead created by this ability are not immediately under the control of a pukwudgie, but they receive a -4 penalty on saves against a pukwudgie's control undead spell-like ability.
+  Poison (Su): >
-Poison (Su) Claw or quill-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d3 Con damage; cure 2 consecutive saves.
+    Claw or quill-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d3 Con damage; cure 2 consecutive saves.
 The save DC is Constitution-based.
+  Quills (Ex): >
-Quills (Ex) A pukwudgie can fire two of its quills as a ranged attack as a standard action.
+    A pukwudgie can fire two of its quills as a ranged attack as a standard action.
 These quills have a range increment of 40 feet.
 Any creature attacking a pukwudgie with light or one-handed melee weapons, natural weapons, or an unarmed strike takes 1d3 points of piercing damage.
 A creature that grapples a pukwudgie takes 2d4 points of piercing damage.
 Anyone who takes damage from these quills is also exposed to the pukwudgie's poison.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: